TJX Companies, Inc.

 Net Sales

-Net sales for Marmaxx were $36.6 billion for fiscal 2026, an increase of 6% compared to $34.6 billion for fiscal 2025.
-The increase in net sales reflects a 4% increase from comp sales and a 2% increase from non-comp sales.
+Net sales for Marmaxx were $8.7 billion for the first quarter of fiscal 2027, an increase of 7% compared to $8.1 billion for the first quarter of fiscal 2026.
+This increase in the first quarter reflects a 6% increase from comp sales and a 1% increase from non-comp sales.

-The increase in comp sales for fiscal 2026 was driven by a higher average basket and an increase in customer transactions.
-Both apparel comp sales growth and home comp sales growth generally performed in line with the overall comp sales increase for fiscal 2026.
-Geographically, comp sales growth was strongest in the South region.
+For the first quarter of fiscal 2027, the increase in comp sales was driven by a higher average basket and an increase in customer transactions.
+Marmaxx apparel comp sales growth outperformed home comp sales growth for the first quarter of fiscal 2027.
+Geographically, each region performed in line with comp sales growth for the first quarter of fiscal 2027.

 Segment Profit Margin

-Our Marmaxx e-commerce sites, tjmaxx.com and marshalls.com, together with sierra.com, represented approximately 2% of Marmaxx’s net sales for fiscal 2026 and fiscal 2025, and did not have a significant impact on year-over-year segment margin comparisons.
+Our Marmaxx e-commerce sites, tjmaxx.com and marshalls.com, together with sierra.com, represented approximately 3% of Marmaxx’s net sales for the first quarter of fiscal 2027 and fiscal 2026, and did not have a significant impact on year-over-year segment margin comparisons.

 HomeGoods